mattfarina/semver-isvalid/README.md

 This tiny application and go library enable you to test if a semantic version is valid or not.

+Note: Semantic Versioning (SemVer) is a specification.
+You can find the specification [here](https://semver.org/).

 ## Usage

 There are two ways to use this codebase.
 1) as an application you can install and run and 2) as a Go library you can use in your own application.